 Welcome to Hawthorn Class!

-Hawthorn Class is so excited to welcome you back to school for the Autumn Term.
+Hawthorn Class is so excited to welcome you back to school for the Summer term!

 Phew!
-That's a lot to fit in one week.
-Have a good weekend!
+That's a lot to fit in one week!

 Growth Mindset of the Week: